Crowdfunding real estate: What it is and how it works

 A yellow terracotta home with a brown tile roof and white trim, showcasing unique architectural features.

-For many savvy investors, real estate is becoming a team sport.
+For many savvy investors, real estate has become a team sport.
 It’s a practice known as crowdfunding, where investors pool their money with others on online platforms to buy a property or a share of a property they can’t afford alone.
 And it’s easier to get involved with than you may think.

 • Real estate crowdfunding allows you to pool your money with others to invest in otherwise inaccessible residential and commercial property holdings.